-Quick points for mum
+Quick tips for mums

 Be patient – feeding takes time to pick up

+Communicate.
 Ask mum what she needs and how you can help

 Feeding your newborn